oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/default_checkout.md

             # ...
 ```

-## Transition definitions
+## Transition Definitions

-For the above transitions let's add transition definitions that save consents and check that all required consents is accepted.
+For the above transitions, add transition definitions that save consents and check that all required consents are accepted.

 ```yml
 workflows: